derouter/derouter/README.md

 RUST_LOG=debug cargo run -- -c./config.json
 ```

+Alternatively, you can download prebuilt binaries from the [Releases](https://github.com/derouter/derouter/releases) page.

 ## 🚀 Bootstrap

 You would need to specify addresses of other DeRouter nodes connected to the network for peer discovery in your `config.json`.